CodeForFoco/solar-scorecard/README.md

 ## Methodology

-Since the Climate Action Plan goal is in terms of aggregate 2005 greenhouse gases (ghc), for our purposes we will focus only on the emissions due to electrical.
+Since the Climate Action Plan goal is in terms of aggregate 2005 greenhouse gases (ghg), for our purposes we will focus only on the emissions due to electrical.
 Based on [Fort Collins 2015 Community Carbon Inventory](https://www.fcgov.com/climateaction/pdf/2015-community-carbon-inventory.pdf?1494967837), we will assume that 50% of emissions are due to electrical activity.

-In 2005, ghc emissions due to CO2 was 2.3 Millions Metric Tons (mmt).
+In 2005, ghg emissions due to CO2 was 2.3 Millions Metric Tons (mmt).
 Therefore, we will assume the electrical only emissions in 2005 were **1,150,000 mt**.
 Therefore, the 2020 electrical-only goal is **920,000 mt (230,000 mt offset)**, and the 2030 electrical-only goal is **230,000 mt (920,000 mt offset)**.

 Based on the [EPA's Greenhouse Gases Equivalencies Calculator](https://www.epa.gov/energy/greenhouse-gases-equivalencies-calculator-calculations-and-references), we will assume that every kilowatt hour (kWh) of solar produced will offset emissions by **.000703 mt**.